Nick Knatterton's Adventure

 Nick Knatterton's Adventure (German: Nick Knattertons Abenteuer - Der Raub der Gloria Nylon) is a 1959 West German comedy crime film directed by Hans Quest and starring Karl Lieffen, Susanne Cramer and Maria Sebaldt.
 It is based on a comic strip portraying the private detective Nick Knatterton.

-The film's sets were designed by the art director Walter Haag.
-Location shooting took place around Kassel in Hesse.
+It was made at the Göttingen Studios with location shooting took place around Kassel in Hesse.The film's sets were designed by the art director Walter Haag.

 Synopsis

 Gloria Nylon, daughter of a famous fabric manufacturing tycoon, is kidnapped.
 The press demand that celebrated detective Nick Knatterton be called in on the case.